What a fun, beautiful day! Now we can say we've been in Alaska this

 98-mile drive on the South Klondike Hwy., plus about five more miles

 from our campground south of Whitehorse.
+We took just the truck, not the

 It was a great idea because we got to see spectacular scenery along the